 Moving forward with your own intake forms

 Sometimes, deciding whether a prospect has the potential to turn into a fruitful business relationship can be challenging.
-Still, nobody wants to waste valuable resources pursuing a potential customer who is, in fact, not interested in what the business has to offer.
+Still, nobody wants to waste valuable resources pursuing a potential client who is, in fact, not a qualified lead.
 A client intake form is a reliable way to learn which clients are worth your time.

-To save even more time, use HoneyBook to build your client intake form templates.
+To save even more time, use HoneyBook’s intake form templates to build your own client intake form.
 For each client, you can easily personalize the template and reuse it – saving you time from having to compile different documents and questions.